twrecked/hass-momentary/README.md

 If you want to move to the new _UUID_ based unique IDs you can manage this with the following:

-- Delete the _Momentary_ integration.
+- Delete the imported _Momentary_ integration.
-- Delete `/config/.storage/momentary.meta.json`
-- Add the _Momentary_ integration.
+- Re-add the imported _Momentary_ integration.
+You can use the default values for group and file name.

 The system will re-create your devices with the correct entity ids but with new _UUID_ based unique ids.